RafaySystems/rafay-helm-charts/charts/v2-infra/README.md

 ```

-!!!
-Note
-    Release name should be v2-infra so that Rafay can take over of managing the release.
+Note: Release name should be v2-infra so that Rafay can take over of managing the release.